sodonnell/rssbot2/README.md

 ### Large RSS Feed Inventory

-If you have more than 1000 feeds in your RSS feed inventory, then you'll need to consider a strategy to best manage the content you're consuming.
+If you have more than 1000 feeds in your RSS feed inventory, then you'll need to consider a developing your own strategy to best manage the content you're consuming.

+By default, the runner.py script will scrape 250 randomly selected feeds from your RSS Feed Inventory, so there really is no real solution out of the box, if you're scraping thousands of feeds.

 ### Personal Blogs